Negotiation and Conflict Resolution (Master of Science)

 Practicum (3 credits)

-- Students will be required to attend two on-campus residencies.
+Students will be required to attend one on-campus residency.

-A full course listing for both hybrid and online programs can be found in Creighton’s course catalog.
+A full course listing can be found in Creighton’s course catalog.

 Creighton University has maintained continuous accreditation with the Higher Learning Commission since 1928.
 For information regarding the University’s accreditation status, visit http://www.creighton.edu/accreditation/.